-17 June 2012 – One of the things my wife and I enjoy doing when visiting a new city is taking a trip to the local fresh food market.
-Aside from getting to try out and sample some of the local produce, seeing the buzz of activity as people go about their shopping can be quite an experience, and also a great way to get a sense of the culture.
+17 June 2012 – One of the things my wife and I enjoy doing while we’re in a new city is visiting the local fresh food market.
+Aside from getting to try out and sample some of the local produce, seeing the buzz of activity as people go about their shopping can be quite an experience, and a fun way to get a sense of the culture.

 The first floor is where you’ll find the food stalls as well as stores selling spices, packaged foodstuffs, dried food and other local delicacies.

 Personally, I found the best part of the visit was getting the opportunity to speak with some of the friendly locals.
 As English is not as widely spoken here as in other major cities in the country, knowing a few words of Bahasa Malaysia really helps (or in my case, having a basic understanding of Hokkien proved to be useful too, as there is a significant Chinese population in the city).